 You want your baby to meet each age-appropriate developmental milestone.
 And strong baby teeth are necessary for your child to learn how to chew solid foods, speak, and smile.

 One of the most standard questions we get asked by parents is how important baby teeth are.
 They fall out anyway, so do they matter?

 And the answer is ‘Yes.’
 The foundation for a lifetime of healthy teeth is laid in the early years as permanent teeth grow inside the jaw under the baby teeth.
 Studies have found that early in life, a proper oral hygiene routine is crucial to set the foundation for a lifetime of healthy teeth.

-Children look up to their parents as role models in many aspects of their life and oral hygiene is certainly one of them.
-As such, parents play a crucial role in helping their children develop a proper oral hygiene routine.
+Children usually look up to their parents as role models in many aspects of their life, and oral hygiene is undoubtedly one of them.
+You, as a parent, can play an essential role in helping your child develop a proper oral hygiene routine.

 Role of Parents